For Local Teachers: Bring your class to the Learn By Doing Lab!

 Information for Visiting Schools

-Who: Local 5th-8th grade classroom teachers and students interested in experiencing a real world, standards-based, inquiry-driven science curriculum taught by Cal Poly undergraduates planning careers in teaching.
+Who: Local 3rd-8th grade classroom teachers and students interested in experiencing a real world, standards-based, inquiry-driven science curriculum taught by Cal Poly undergraduates planning careers in teaching.

-When: Learn By Doing Labs take place Thursday and Friday mornings during Cal Poly's Winter & Spring Quarters (January-March and April-June).
+When: Learn By Doing Labs take place Thursday and Friday mornings (9:20-11:30) during Cal Poly's Winter & Spring Quarters (January-March and April-June) for 4th-8th graders.

-Why: By having local 5th-8th grade students visit the Cal Poly campus and engage in meaningful science activities, we anticipate the the LBDL will 1) impact the recruitment and education of pre-service teachers, 2) impact the learning and college going expectations of visiting 5th-8th grade students, and 3) enhance the professional development of teachers who visit the LBDL.
+Why: By having local 4th-8th grade students engage with Cal Poly students in meaningful science activities, we anticipate the the LBDL will 1) impact the recruitment and education of pre-service teachers, 2) impact the learning and college going expectations of visiting 3rd-8th grade students, and 3) enhance the professional development of teachers who visit the LBDL.